How To Do a Home Inventory For Insurance

 Even if you never lose any of your property, doing a complete home inventory ahead of time ensures your personal property insurance coverage is enough.

-What To Include on a Home Inventory
+What To Include in a Home Inventory

-We also suggest recording anything with any value.
+Do you need to include everything on your home inventory?
+Yes!
+We suggest recording anything with any value.

 infographic showing how much items in your home are worth.